-Describe the recoupment process:
+Describe the recoupment process: Appendix I: Financial Accountability I-3: Payment (6 of 7) f.

-f.
 Provider Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
-Select one:

-Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
-Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.

-Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.

-g.
-Additional Payment Arrangements
+Section 1903(a)(1) provides that Federal matching funds are only ava expenditures made by states for services under the approved waiver.
+Select one: ilable for Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment t .
+Specify whether the monthly capitated payment to managed care entities is reduced or returned in p part to the state.
+Appendix I: Financial Accountability I-3: Payment (7 of 7) g.
+Additional Payment Arrangements i.

-i.
 Voluntary Reassignment of Payments to a Governmental Agency.
-Select one:

-No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.

-Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).

-Specify the governmental agency (or agencies) to which reassignment may be made.
+Select one: No. The state does not provide that providers may voluntarily reassign their right to to a governmental agency. direct payments Yes.
+Providers may voluntarily reassign their right to direct payments to a governme provided in 42 CFR $\S447.10(e)$ . ental agency as Specify the governmental agency (or agencies) to which reassignment may be made.

-ii.
-Organized Health Care Delivery System.
-Select one: